3DCoded/3MS/docs/guides/tipshaping.md

 ## Hook of Death

 If you filament tip can't unload out of your extruder and forms a hook shape, you may need to replace the PTFE tube between your printer's extruder and hotend.
+You may also want to follow the recommendations for [Blobby tips](#blobby-tips).